MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/pinning.md

 The reset subcommand resets all pins.

-Using this subcommand without the `--force` argument will show the following pins that would be removed.
+Using this subcommand without the `'--force'` argument will show the pins that would be removed.

-To reset all pins, include the `--force` argument.
+To reset all pins, include the `'--force'` argument.

 Usage:

-The following example shows all pins that will be reset.
+The following example shows all pins that would be reset.

 ```cmd
 winget pin reset